mitexleo/backtide/README.md

 # Start daemon with auto-update enabled
 backtide daemon

-# The daemon will check for updates according to your configured interval
+# The daemon will automatically download and install updates
-# and notify you when new versions are available
+# according to your configured interval
 ```

 ### Configuration